boltops-tools/lono/docs/quick-start.md

 $ lono cfn create example # launches stack
 {% endhighlight %}

-The last command do a few things:
+The last command does a few things:

 1. Generate templates and params files from `app/definitions` and `app/templates` to `output/templates`.
 2. Generate parameter files from `config/params` to `output/params`.